tomasfarias/airflow-dbt-python/README.md

 Add *airflow-dbt-python* to your `requirements.txt` file and edit your Airflow environment to use this new `requirements.txt` file, or upload it as a plugin.

 Read the [documentation](https://airflow-dbt-python.readthedocs.io/en/latest/getting_started.html#installing-in-mwaa) for more a more detailed AWS MWAA installation breakdown.

+## In GCP Cloud Composer

+Add *airflow-dbt-python* to your PyPI packages list.

+Read the [documentation](https://cloud.google.com/composer/docs/composer-2/install-python-dependencies#install-pypi) for more a more detailed GCP Cloud Composer 2 installation breakdown.

 ## In other managed services